 - Low credit limits

-Many secured credit cards offer limits of $250 or less.
-If you want one, compare several card offers to get the best credit limit you can get with your credit rating.
+Many secured cards offer limits of $250 or less.
+If you want a secured card, compare several card offers to get the best credit limit you can get with your credit rating.
 Otherwise, you may find that your card is not as convenient as you may like.

 While many unsecured credit cards charge no fees, most secured cards do have several fees for users.
 Again, this is because secured cards are often used by people with poor credit histories.
 When looking for the best secured credit cards, do try to find the one with the lowest fees possible.